luckypoem/moesocks/readme.md

 Note
 ------

-You might want to the python implementation of [shadowsocks] on the remote server.
+You might want to use the python implementation of [shadowsocks] on the remote server.

 The remote mode of moesocks is still buggy :(